SoCal Focal socalfocal.com ·

 · Less long-term outcome data than surgery/radiation

-· Requires specialist centre with MRI fusion capability
+· Requires specialist center with MRI fusion capability

 Focal Therapy Modalities